Understanding Poverty (30 credits)

 - 30 credits

-This module is aimed at development practitioners – from government departments, international development agencies, NGOs or private business – who are involved in the design of policy or interventions to combat poverty in low- or middle-income countries.
+This module is aimed at (current or future) development practitioners – from government departments, international development agencies, NGOs or private business – who are involved in the design of policy or interventions to combat poverty in low- or middle-income countries.
 It aims to provide a sound understanding of the nature of poverty, its causes and consequences, of trends in poverty reduction across low and middle income countries, and of debates as to the drivers of these trends.

 The module encompasses economic, social and political perspectives and examines the interaction of diverse factors in producing and reproducing poverty.
 There is an emphasis within the module on assisting students to gain a rigorous and critical understanding of key concepts used in international poverty debates, and on showing how the definitions of poverty that we use affect our findings regarding both poverty incidence and poverty trends, and hence also the policies prescribed to tackle poverty.